 a man's hands in handcuffs and is arrested for assault and battery

-Van Elswyk Law provides clients in Sarasota and the surrounding area with aggressive defense strategies against assault and battery charges.
+Van Elswyk Law provides clients in Sarasota, Bradenton, and the surrounding area with aggressive defense strategies against assault and battery charges.
 These are distinct crimes under Florida law that can lead to misdemeanor or felony charges and result in severe penalties, including fines and imprisonment.

 Founding attorney Brice Van Elswyk has comprehensive knowledge of the applicable criminal statutes and a proven history of achieving positive outcomes.
 Although he is committed to winning an acquittal, he will assess the strength of the case against you and advise you of your best options.
-Contact Van Elswyk Law today to discuss your case in confidence with our assault defense lawyer.
+Contact Van Elswyk Law today to discuss your case in confidence with our Sarasota and Bradenton assault defense lawyer

 Unlike states that consider assault and battery a single crime, Florida law has separate definitions for each: